ziden-dev/schema-models/README.md

 - The custom data type is *the stardard data type* which have *extra conditions or value range*.
 - The custom data type can only be defined in context.
 - Declaring a new data type is the same as declare a property in a schema.
+- To set the acceptable values for a custom property, we use the tag **"values"**.
+This contain an array of values which the corresponding property can get.

 Example:
 ``` json